kwangyy/kwangyy/README.md

 Hello there!👋 I am Kwangyy.
 I'm an AI Engineer with a deep focus on Retrieval-Augmented Generation.
-I have interned for a few companies, such as Atlas and SimpleAI.
+I am currently working in Huawei Singapore's Research Center, and I have interned for a few startups such as Atlas and SimpleAI.

 Some of my notable achievements include:
+- Final Year Project on Game Toxicity
 - 4 internships in 3 years
 - Media Director for Raffles Hall AY24/25
 - Student Lead for Raffles Hall Developers AY23/24